Skip to content

 Tips for Ongoing Fence Care and Maintenance

 Check your fence regularly for signs of wear.
-Look for loose boards, rust spots, or cracks.
+Look for loose parts, rust spots, or cracks.
 Address these issues promptly to prevent bigger problems.
+A quick fix now can save a lot of trouble later.

-Lastly, consider a yearly professional inspection.
+Consider a yearly professional inspection.
 Experts can spot issues you might miss.
 They can also provide specialized treatments to extend your fence's life.
+This is especially helpful for older fences.

 Leave a comment